 The clock distribution block provides an integrated solution for generating multiple clock outputs based on frequency dividing the PLL2 VCO divider output.
+OUT4 to OUT9 can use either VCO Divider M1 or VCO Divider M2, selectable via the register settings.
 The distribution output consists of 14 channels (OUT0 to OUT13).
-Each of the output channels has a dedicated divider and output driver, as shown in Figure 27.
-The AD9523 also has the capability to route the VCXO output to four of the outputs (OUT0 to OUT3).
+Each of the output channels has a dedicated divider and output driver, as shown in Figure 29.
+The AD9523-1 also has the capability to route the VCXO output to four of the outputs (OUT0 to OUT3).